 The Occupational and Environmental Epidemiology Branch (OEEB) conducts studies in the U.S. and abroad to identify and clarify causes of cancer, with a focus on occupational and environmental exposures.
-Our overall research philosophy is to (1) merge epidemiology, quantitative exposure assessment, and biologic and genetic components into multi-disciplinary investigations to identify carcinogens, clarify exposure-response relationships, and enhance mechanistic understanding of carcinogenesis, (2) conduct methodologic investigations to develop and improve exposure assessment and other procedures, and (3) develop and maintain resources for occupational and environmental epidemiology and exposure assessment.
-Fellows work on studies that typically involve intensive collaboration among epidemiologists, experts in occupational and environmental exposure assessment, and molecular biologists in OEEB and other DCEG branches.
+Our overall research philosophy is to (1) merge epidemiology, quantitative exposure assessment, and molecular epidemiology and genetic components into multi-disciplinary investigations to identify carcinogens, clarify exposure-response relationships, and enhance mechanistic understanding of carcinogenesis, (2) conduct methodologic investigations to develop and improve exposure assessment and other procedures, and (3) develop and maintain resources for occupational and environmental epidemiology and exposure assessment.
+Fellows work on studies that typically involve intensive collaboration among epidemiologists, experts in occupational and environmental exposure assessment, and molecular epidemiologists in OEEB and other DCEG branches.
 Senior staff assist fellows in preparing and publishing manuscripts in the peer-reviewed scientific literature and provide advice on career development.
 Fellows participate in all OEEB activities and are encouraged to present the results of their research at scientific meetings.

 To discuss potential opportunities in your research area of interest, you may contact Branch investigators directly.
 Meet current fellows in the Occupational and Environmental Epidemiology Branch.